MS Australia

-Multiple Sclerosis Australia, better known as MS Australia, is a national non-profit organization centered on research and advocacy for people living with Multiple Sclerosis.
-MS Australia became a registered Australian charity in 1975.
-There are over 25,000 people living with MS in Australia and MS Australia serves as the peak body for all Australians living with or otherwise affected by MS.
+Multiple Sclerosis Australia, commonly referred to as MS Australia, is a national non-profit organization which conducts research and advocacy in support of individuals affected by Multiple Sclerosis (MS).
+MS Australia was registered as a charitable entity in Australia in the year 1975.
+As of July 2021, there were over 25,000 people living with multiple sclerosis in Australia and MS Australia assists Australians living with or otherwise affected by MS.

-The organization describes its approach as being to support "Australia’s strengths within the context of the global MS research effort, build the Australian MS research network and tackle a number of broad research goals."
-These research goals cover: